-- We track the 2021 NASCAR Cup Series odds for all top drivers
+- We’re tracking the 2023 NASCAR Cup Series odds for all top drivers

-We’re tracking the championship odds for all drivers for the 2021 NASCAR Cup Series since they became available.
+We’re tracking the championship odds for all drivers for the 2023 NASCAR Cup Series since they became available.
 The graphs below are generated by calculating the average from a selection of our most trusted sportsbooks.
 The opening favorite to win the 2023 NASCAR Cup is Chase Elliott.

 NASCAR Cup Series Odds